Activists, officials call for better national system for identifying remains

 Associated Press Writer

-LITTLE ROCK, Arkansas- After Laura Hood's 16-year-old brother disappeared in 1978, she once stopped her car along a dark road after spotting a man whose gait looked familiar."I just had to hear his voice and so I would know," said Hood, who asked the stranger his name.
+LITTLE ROCK, Arkansas- After Laura Hood's 16-year-old brother disappeared in 1978, she once stopped her car along a dark road after spotting a man whose gait looked familiar.

 Today, Hood accepts the possibility that her brother, Anthony Ross Allen, is dead and knows that a law enforcement agency somewhere may have custody of his remains, unaware of his identity.